-“Should I feel like this when I wee?”
+“Should it feel like this when I wee?”

 Let’s talk about some totally normal symptoms and feelings that you are likely to experience 0-8 weeks after you have had your baby.

-What can you do to heal when 0-8 weeks postpartum
+What can you do to heal 0-8 weeks postpartum

-❤️ Try to find your pelvic floor and stomach muscles.
-We don’t want to exercise them yet, we just want to find them again.
+❤️ This is most important of all!
+Start to find and reconnect with your pelvic floor and abdominal muscles.
+We don’t want to ‘exercise’ them yet, we just want to find them again.

 Inhale and let your stomach muscles and pelvic floor relax.
 Let it all go.

 Next, exhale and lift your pelvic floor.
 To make this easier, imagine you are picking up a grape with your vagina or sucking up a smoothie through a straw.
 Then breathe in and relax those muscles being careful not to forcefully push down.
-That’s it!
-Repeat this a few times to get the hang of it.
+Repeat for at least 5 breaths.

 ❤️ Use all the cushions!
 Make sure you are comfortable and supported when you feed and cuddle your baby.